-Cat feces, like all types of poop, can harbor bacteria, viruses, and parasites – including worms and toxoplasmosis.
+Cat feces, like all types of poop, can harbor bacteria, viruses, and parasites.
+This includes including worms and toxoplasmosis.
 Some of these things are unlikely to be harmful or contagious to dogs, whereas others could go on to cause issues.
 Without knowing the cat’s health status, it is hard to know for sure whether the feces your dog ate are likely to cause any illness or not.

 My Dog Just Ate Cat Poop.
 What Now?